 Whether you’re relying heavily on technology or a human team, make a refined strategy.
 Who’s responsible for leading the charge on prospecting?
 How are you measuring success or setbacks when it comes to reaching your market share goals?
 Develop a calendar and goals that fit your business needs and check in on a monthly basis.
 Are you hitting your business goals – why or why not?
 At the end of each month, reevaluate your approach, work with your sales leaders and tackle the issue head-on.
 You can always work with a Results Training Coach if you feel that you need outside perspective on how to succeed.

-4. Maximize Efficiency.
+4. Maximize efficiency.

 It seems that almost overnight, the world has evolved into one giant market.
-There are of course challenges to branching out internationally (like training, evaluating and managing sales teams between continents) but the benefits can far outweigh the costs.
+There are challenges to branching out internationally (like training, evaluating and managing sales teams between continents) but the benefits can far outweigh the costs.
 Through managed expansions or channel partner relationships, your business can find massive demand in any corner of the globe.
 One way to feel more involved with global operations is by hiring local market industry experts to work with you in-house.
-These team leads can then communicate with your business’ representatives all around the globe in their native language, and report back to you with results.
+These team leads can then communicate with your business’ representatives all around the globe in their native language and report back to you with results.

 “Tony Robbins is the ‘ultimate coach’ for that special breed of men and women who will never settle for anything less than they can be.” —Pat Riley, Hall of Fame NBA Coach